By Charlie Fletcher

 If you’re experiencing ageism in the workplace, it’s important to remember that, under the law, age is a protected characteristic just like gender, race, and sexual orientation.
 You should not have to put up with age discrimination in the workplace, and you’re not a “troublemaker” if you bring up your concerns to HR and management.
 If the mistreatment continues or escalates, consider taking legal action.

-Unfortunately, ageism is an all too prevalent issue in the workplace.
+Unfortunately, age discrimination at work is an all too prevalent issue.
 With women as young as 40 years old experiencing age discrimination, you must have a plan for how to best address ageism at work.

 Businesses shouldn’t abandon women to deal with ageism on their own, and every organization has a responsibility to combat discrimination of all kinds.
 By listening to women, employers can bring about real change and make their work environment better for employees of all ages.